X12

 Common questions about 214 Transportation Carrier Shipment Status Message transactions with The Home Depot.

-How does Stacksync help with The Home Depot compliance?
+How does Stacksync automate The Home Depot EDI 214 status messages?